The Basic Golf Swing:

 Pointer 2: Thumb Positioning

-Instead, you want to have a short left thumb as shown in the picture on the right.
+Instead, a helpful beginners golf swing tip is to have a short left thumb as shown in the picture on the right.
 This short thumb position works as a brake for you when you get to the peak of your golf swing.

 Pointer 3: Set Up 60/40